autophagy/bug-generator/README.md

 # bug-generator
 Small Processing project to create the bug of your dreams

+Play with it [here](http://www.openprocessing.org/sketch/204471) (will move this to own website at some point)

 Press space to start/stop, press R to reset the canvas.

 Produces things like: